uladzislau-varabei/stylegan-tf2/README.md

       * Number of samples (the official implementation uses 100k, which takes lots of time to run, so consider using a lower value, e.g., 20k or 50k)
-  - To calculate the metric when the resolution of generated images is less than 256 (VGG was trained for 224) images are naively upsampled to resolution 32, if their resolution is lower than that.
+  - To calculate the metric when the resolution of generated images is less than 256 (VGG was trained for 224) images are naively upsampled to resolution 256, if their resolution is lower than that.
-      * Probably images should be upsampled to 256 resolution.
+      * Probably images should not be upsampled.
 It's not obvious how the case is handled in the official implementation.
   - Supports mixed precision and XLA.
   - Slightly changed *TensorFlow 2* port of lpips model by `moono` is used: https://github.com/moono/lpips-tf2.x.
 * Frechet Inception Distance (FID)
   - Supports mixed precision and XLA.
+  - To calculate the metric when the resolution of generated images is less than 256 (Inception was trained for 299) images are naively upsampled to resolution 256, if their resolution is lower than that.
+      * Probably images should not be upsampled.
+It's not obvious how the case is handled in the official implementation.

 ## Further improvements